microsoft/SynapseML/website/versioned_docs/version-0.10.1/features/lightgbm/about.md

 By default LightGBM uses regular spark paradigm for launching tasks and communicates with the driver to coordinate task execution.
 The driver thread aggregates all task host:port information and then communicates the full list back to the workers in order for NetworkInit to be called.
-This requires the driver to know how many tasks there are, and if the expected number of tasks is different from actual this will cause the initialization to deadlock.
+This procedure requires the driver to know how many tasks there are, and a mismatch between the expected number of tasks and the actual number will cause the initialization to deadlock.
-There is a new UseBarrierExecutionMode flag, which when activated uses the barrier() stage to block all tasks.
+To avoid this issue, use the `UseBarrierExecutionMode` flag, to use Apache Spark's `barrier()` stage to ensure all tasks execute at the same time.
-The barrier execution mode simplifies the logic to aggregate host:port information across all tasks.
+Barrier execution mode simplifies the logic to aggregate `host:port` information across all tasks.
 To use it in scala, you can call setUseBarrierExecutionMode(true), for example:

     val lgbm = new LightGBMClassifier()